The editor

 Saving

-Saving shows a plain summary of what changed, with the exact file diff one click away for those who want it.
+The editor keeps a separate draft per file, so you can edit three pages and save them together: the summary lists what changed in plain words, grouped by page, with the exact file diff one click away for those who want it.
 Saves are AST rewrites of your TypeScript, so comments, quote style, and formatting survive untouched.

-If the file changed on disk since you loaded it (a teammate, a coding agent, a git pull), the save is refused with a reload prompt instead of overwriting anyone's work.
+If a file changed underneath you (a teammate, a coding agent, a git pull), the save is refused with a reload prompt instead of overwriting anyone's work.